DoctorWayWay/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+A closure is used when the anonymous function nested inside personalDice() takes the parameter from personalDice() to console log name in the template literal.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The number that is console logged will always be between 0 and 5 and say in a string that "Dan has rolled a (random number between 0 and 5)".
+The logged number logged second could be different from the first.

 c.
 What is the lexical scope of `newRoll`?

+newRoll can only be accessed inside the anonymous function inside personalDice().

 ### Task 3 - Stretch Goals